ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   has been spent in `utxo_by_outpoint`, that UTXO location can be deleted from `utxo_by_transparent_addr_loc`.
 (We don't do these deletions every time a block is committed, because that requires an expensive full index search.)
-  This list includes the `FirstOutLocation`, if it has not been spent.
+  This list includes the `TransparentAddrLoc`, if it has not been spent.
   (This duplicate data is small, and helps simplify the code.)

 - `tx_by_transparent_addr_loc` stores transaction locations by address.
   This list includes transactions containing spent UTXOs.
-  It also includes the `TransactionLocation` from the `FirstOutLocation`.
+  It also includes the `TransactionLocation` from the `TransparentAddrLoc`.
   (This duplicate data is small, and helps simplify the code.)

 - Each `*_note_commitment_tree` stores the note commitment tree state